 \section{CSI vs. Wikiproject Mapping Table}

-The mapping table between CSI definition~(5 categories in all) and Wikiproject categories\footnote{\url{https://en.wikipedia.org/wiki/Wikipedia:WikiProject_Categories}}~(18 categories) are shown in Table \ref{tab: mapping table}.
-Additionally, we provide illustrative examples for each category to clarify the respective meanings.
+The mapping table between CSI definitions~(5 categories in total) and Wikiproject categories\footnote{\url{https://en.wikipedia.org/wiki/Wikipedia:WikiProject_Categories}}~(18 categories) are shown in Table \ref{tab: mapping table}.
+Additionally, we provide examples for each category to clarify the respective meanings.
 The tool we used for Wikiproject category classification is drafttopic\footnote{\url{https://github.com/wikimedia/drafttopic}}.